 Click on the picture below to view or download the Post-Arrival Guidebook.
 This guidebook is periodically updated and may not always contain current or complete information.

-OIA prepared a series of welcome activities to welcome all the international students to National Taiwan University.
-The welcome activities include a Campus Tour, Orientation Session, Registration, and the Chinese Placement Test.
-All international students, including degree students, exchange students, and visiting students are welcome to join!
+OIA prepared a series of welcome activities for all the international students at National Taiwan University.
+The welcome activities include a Campus Tour, Orientation Session, Registration, Welcome Mixer, and Chinese Placement Test.
+All international students, including degree students, exchange students, and visiting students, are welcome to join!

 By fully participating in the activities, you will get to know more about the university facilities, services, tips to survive, etc. Also, by completing the registration procedure, you will receive your student ID card.

-Please access the page of Welcome Week to get the most updated information.
+Please access the Welcome Week page to get the most updated information.

 1. Fill in your emergency contact in Taiwan